manildayma/AR/README.md

 # AR
-Some basic apps using augmented reality.
+Basic app using augmented reality which displayes 3d models at specificed targets.